 One of the most common questions I get asked by clients in clinical practice is, “How can I improve my mental focus and memory?”
 If you want to upgrade cognitive function, working memory and intelligence, then creatine may help unlock your true potential.

 Creatine has shown significant promise as a potent brain-boosting nutrient.
-A study at the University of Sydney examined the effects of 6 weeks of creatine supplementation (5g per day) on memory and intelligence.
+A study at the University of Sydney examined the effects of 6 weeks of supplementation (5g per day) on memory and intelligence.
 (4) The researchers found those people supplementing with creatine had improved working memory, reduced mental fatigue and increased intelligence.
 That’s right, not only can you remember more details and maintain your focus for an increased number of hours, you actually get smarter, as well!

 Tempted to start benefiting from higher creatine and ATP levels in your body?
 Let’s take a look at whether this stuff is really safe.